Roma Heroes – IV. International Roma Theatre Festival

-Writer and director: Rodrigó Balogh
+Written and directed by Rodrigó Balogh

-Dramaturge: Márton Illés
+Dramaturgy by Márton Illés

-The Gipsy theatre company created the performance in memory of the Roma victim in WWII.
-Leader does not only talk about the Roma and is not exclusively for the Roma.
+The gipsy theatre company created the performance in memory of the Roma victim in WWII.
+Leader does not only tell about the Roma and is not exclusively for the Roma.
 The play depicts the inner life of people and reflects on the battle of good and bad powers.
 There are positive stories about feelings, right actions, self-sacrifice, since love and sympathy can serve as a refuge in the most difficult times, too.

-Writer and director: Igor Krikunov
+Written and directed by Igor Krikunov

-Perkucigo – The life story of Zsolt Fekete-Lovas
+Perkucigo – The Life Story of Zsolt Fekete-Lovas

 The performance of Zsolt Fekete-Lovas is unique, containing elements of stand-up and represents the crisis of identity.
 He gets into surprising situations as an ethnic Hungarian from Romania with hidden Gypsy origin.
 The performance is a dialogue between the creators and the audience about the destiny of the Gypsies, mainly about the discrimination in the Romanian health care system.

-Writer: Csaba Székely and Zsolt Fekete-Lovas
+Written by Csaba Székely and Zsolt Fekete-Lovas

-Director: Zsolt Fekete-Lovas, Attila Bordás and Péter Dávid
+Directed by Zsolt Fekete-Lovas, Attila Bordás and Péter Dávid

 The members of a Roma family live in different points of Europe when the lockdown comes.
-They can only communicate on video chat, and must face losses, challenges in their isolated lives and the hidden conflicts and secrets among each other are also revealed.
+They can only communicate on video chat, and have to face losses, challenges in their isolated lives and the hidden conflicts and secrets among each other are also revealed.
 It seems that only magic can help.
 All the four episodes of the online theatre series are streamed together this time.
-The story is based on real stories that the Roma people faced during the time of the lockdown in diverse countries of Europe and the personal stories and improvisations of the artists who created this piece together from their home countries connected only by the internet and their common passion for theatre.
+The story is based on real stories that the Roma people faced during the time of the lockdown in diverse countries of Europe and also the personal stories and improvisations of the artists who created this piece together from their home countries connected only by the internet and their common passion for theatre.

 Starring: Sonia Carmona Tapia, Lucia Lakatos, Richard R. O’Neill, Sebastiano Spinella, Tamás Szegedi

-Writer: Richard R. O’Neill
+Written by Richard R. O’Neill

-Director: Rodrigó Balogh, Márton Illés
+Directed by Rodrigó Balogh, Márton Illés, Péter Illés

 Cinematographer and editor: Péter Illés

-Romacen – The age of the witch
+Romacen – The Age of the Witch

 The performance of the Giuvlipen troupe ‘Romacen- The Age of the Witch’ tells the story of six cyber-witches who created an isolated, futuristic society called Romacen.
 The society is feminist and utopian which functions according to its own norms and law system.
 The reason for creating this society was that the members are fed up with the oppression of white people.
 With the help of technology and techno magic power it becomes possible to travel in time, create humanoid robots and make a direct cyber-attack against the non-Roma.
 The main question of the play is whether the new world can really be solidary and faithful to the original idea?

-Writer: Mihaela Dragan
+Written by Mihaela Dragan

-Director: Tina Turnheim
+Directed by Tina Turnheim

 The play by Romano Svato theatre company is about three women from different cultures who are in pre-trial detention, waiting for the assess of the right of asylum in Austria.
 Their first experiences of „the land of freedom” question the morality of the „know-it-all West”.
 The Iranian, Syrian and the Roma woman from Kosovo experience the same inhuman treatment, the brutality of male captors and the immigration officer, as well as the interrogation lasting for long hours, meanwhile they escaped from their homelands in the hope of safety.
 What can we do for them?

-I can see you – based on the short story ‘The Burrow’ by Franz Kafka
+I Can See You –based on the short story ‘The Burrow’ by Franz Kafka

 The story is about a small predator living underground in a home made by himself.
-His goal is to protect himself from the world, it is supposed and real dangers and as a solution he isolates himself from the world and the safety home becomes the prison of his own fears.
+His goal is to protect himself from the world, it’s supposed and real dangers and as a solution he isolates himself from the world and the safety home becomes the prison of his own fears.
 The performance of the Rroma Act troupe from Berlin is a parody of receding nations and citizenship.